Compensation

 Primary Care Physician Salaries: Trends & Outlook

-How does the Primary Care physician shortage affect salary?
-Learn about recent trends & why we're optimistic about the future.
+How does the physician shortage affect Family Medicine and Internal Medicine salaries?
+Learn about recent trends and why we’re optimistic about the future.

 It’s no surprise salary is frequently ranked as one of physicians’ most important job considerations, but just how important is it really?
 To put a widely accepted statement in perspective, a recent survey conducted by Provider Solutions & Development (PS&D) found that 80% of physicians across 10 specialties chose salary as one of their top three most important job aspects.